ChrstphrHll/npc_gen/students/Thongar Fairchild.md

 ---
 ### Description
 - 3rd year Human Cleric in Burk
-- curly lighter blonde hair that's braided with blue ribbon (long), Hazel eyes, and Light skin
+- short straight white hair that's plain, Hazel eyes, and Light skin
 - Is Accessible and Fawning, and has Fame as their ideal

 ### Organizations